Expat Tax In Austria – Expat Living In Austria

 Don’t Make This Mistake

-A common but dangerous mistake is the assumption that if there are zero taxes owed with these tax benefits that a return for U.S. expat tax in Austria does not need to be filed.
+A common but dangerous mistake is the assumption that if there are zero taxes owing with these tax benefits is that a US tax filing requirement is not applicable.

 That is not true.

 If you are working overseas, it is likely that you meet the filing requirements to file a tax return and must do so.
 It is important to note that the preferential tax treatments, such as the foreign earned income exclusion and foreign tax credit are not applicable to the outcome of your tax liability until a claim is made on a filed tax return.

 When faced with US U.S. ex-pat tax in Austria there are many tax items to consider.

 But the above are by far the most common benefits individuals can take advantage of.